 |Metastatic Castration Resistant Prostate Cancer||Drug: Enzalutamide Drug: Docetaxel Drug: Prednisolone Drug: Placebo||Phase 3|

-The study will be conducted in consecutive periods of open label treatment with enzalutamide followed by randomized double-blind treatment with continued enzalutamide or placebo, in combination with docetaxel and prednisolone.
+The study was conducted in consecutive periods of open label treatment with enzalutamide followed by randomized double-blind treatment with continued enzalutamide or placebo, in combination with docetaxel and prednisolone.

 Open Label (Period 1)

-Participants will receive open label treatment with enzalutamide.
-At week 13, all participants will be assessed by prostate-specific antigen (PSA) and imaging.
-Participants with no confirmed PSA response or evidence of radiographic progression will be ineligible for participation in Period 2 and will typically have safety follow up; however, Period 1 treatment may continue for some participants as long as the investigator considers it to be of clinical benefit (stopping on initiation of any new antineoplastic therapy).
-Participants with confirmed PSA response will continue Period 1 until disease progression.
+Participants received open label treatment (OL) with enzalutamide.
+At week 13, all participants were assessed by prostate-specific antigen (PSA) and imaging.
+Participants with no confirmed PSA response or evidence of radiographic progression were ineligible for participation in Period 2 and typically had safety follow up; however, Period 1 treatment continued for some participants as long as the investigator considered it to be of clinical benefit (stopping on initiation of any new antineoplastic therapy).
+Participants with confirmed PSA response continued Period 1 until disease progression.

-Enrollment to Period 2 will cease after approximately 274 participants have been enrolled or 182 primary endpoint events have been reached, whichever occurs first.
-Participants who are not randomized into period 2 at this time may continue receiving open label treatment in an extension period.
+Enrollment to Period 2 ceased after approximately 274 participants had been enrolled or 182 primary endpoint events had been reached, whichever occurred first.
+Participants who were not randomized into period 2 at this time continued to receive open label treatment in an extension period.

-Participants with confirmed disease progression on enzalutamide alone who continue to meet all eligibility criteria may proceed to randomization.
-Treatment allocation will be in a 1:1 ratio, stratified by disease progression in Period 1 to the following treatments:
+Participants with confirmed disease progression on enzalutamide alone who continued to meet all eligibility criteria proceeded to randomization.
+Treatment allocation was in a 1:1 ratio, stratified by disease progression in Period 1 to the following treatments: